 SERDES Block identifies which SERDES block you are configuring.
 Use the drop-down menu to select from the list of SERDES blocks in your design.

 SERDES Lanes

-Check the box or boxes to select the lane(s) on which to run the PRBS test.
-Then select the Lane Status, test type, and pattern for each lane you have selected.
+Select the Lane and Lane Status on which to run the PRBS test.
 Lane mode indicates the programmed mode on a SERDES lane as defined by the SERDES system register.
-See the examples below.